amaiorano/amaiorano.github.io/_posts/2019-11-05-nes-controller-repair.md

 ![](/assets/images/nes-controller-repair/IMG_7532.jpg)

-I ordered a pair of new ones off eBay for about $1.30 CAD.
+I ordered a pair of new ones off eBay for about $1.30 CAD (about $1 USD).
 I searched for "4021B shift register 16 pin", and ended up buying this:

 ![](/assets/images/nes-controller-repair/ebay_shift_register.jpg)